natashajoann/Portfolio/_posts/2020-07-17-a-few-things-every-freelancer-needs-to-know-before-their-first-project.md

 &nbsp;

 *For example, as part of my web development services I offer 3 free alterations/month.
 This includes small updates ranging from changing font-types to uploading new files (7 files per alteration, actually).
 However, alterations do not cover any new pages or full-page re-designs.
-Nor do they include blog posts (since this is something my client can do themselves).&nbsp;*
+Nor do they include blog posts (since this is something my client can do themselves).
+I also note that I only allow 2 web design revisions before moving onto the build and 2 revisions post-build.
+If clients want more changes after their revisions are completed, they will have to accept the additional charges.&nbsp;*

 &nbsp;

+Knowing this and adding a small disclaimer into my contracts protects me from being pushed towards doing extra work I would usually charge for--and in fact it even lets me charge for it instead\!
+Plus, it helps get your clients a bit more organized and focused on the final outcome instead of "seeing how it goes".&nbsp;

 &nbsp;

+&nbsp;

+Alright.
+Now, the rest is up to you.
+And remember, you will make mistakes.
+But then you will learn from them and no matter what, you will survive them.
+What are you waiting for?

+&nbsp;

+&nbsp;

+&nbsp;

+Illustrations by:&nbsp;

+&nbsp;

+@\_jopaterson

+@littlegemstudio

 &nbsp;